SWOT analysis: Examples and templates

 While you won’t be able to control an external environment, you can control how your organization reacts to it.

-Let’s say, for instance, that you’re looking to compete with a market trend.
-For example, a competitor introduced a new product to the market that’s outperforming your own.
+Let’s say, for instance, a competitor introduced a new product to the market that’s outperforming your own.
 While you can’t take that product away, you can work to launch an even better product or marketing campaign to mitigate any decline in sales.

 • Invite team members from various departments.
 That way, ideas from each part of the company are represented.